HuTa0kj/LLM-Attack-Prompt/README.md

 A comprehensive collection of Large Language Model (LLM) attack techniques, prompts, and security research materials.
 This repository serves as a centralized resource for understanding and studying various methods used to exploit or bypass LLM safety mechanisms.

+The latest large language model injection and jailbreak methods, you can try to check yourself.

 ## Overview

 This repository contains curated content related to: